All Authors A-Z

 James Valentine lives and works in Australia.
 A journalist, broadcaster and musician, James started his life in the public eye working in theatre orchestra, big bands, R&B and cover bands.
 He achieved 'rock stardom' with his band, The Models, recording two platinum albums and two number one singles.
 He has also contributed to many magazines including Vogue and Rolling Stone.
 In 1987 James became the host of a popular TV show, The Afternoon Show.
 He currently presents a weekday radio afternoon talk show and also hosts and produces a weekly TV show.

 Rachel Valentine was born in Kent, moved all over the world, and has now moved back to Kent!
 She is the author of Audrey the Amazing Inventor and the bestselling Marmaduke series.
 Rachel can usually be found wandering round the countryside, day-dreaming and cogitating on stories.
 She lives with her husband, two sons, and a cheeky dog called Scout.

 Crystalle Valentino writes erotic fiction.
-She is the author of After Hours, Personal Services and A Private View, all available from Black Lace.
+She is the author of After Hours, Personal Services and The Exhibitionist, all available from Black Lace.